-As with all PRS, legal advice services must comply with the PhonepayPlus Code, and in addition, the obligations set out within the applicable Special conditions.
+- 4.1.
+As with all PRS, legal advice services2 must comply with the Phone-paid Services Authority's Code, and in addition, the obligations set out within the applicable Special conditions.
 Whilst we do not set our own expectations as to the professionalism of how advice is promoted and agreed, or the quality of the advice or the qualifications of those providing it, we do draw on such expectations as set out by relevant professional bodies.
-Further to this, we have included Guidance below which mirrors expectations set out by the SRA concerning the provision of legal advice.
+Further to this, we have included Guidance below which mirrors expectations set out by the SRA concerning the provision of legal advice. - 4.2.
+It is likely that a legal advice service will be considered compliant with the relevant Special conditions if the following points are met, developed in part with reference to guidance issued by the SRA.

-&lt;sup>2 Legal advice services involve "the provision of legal advice or assistance in connection with the application of the law or with any form of resolution of legal disputes".
+2 Legal advice services involve "the provision of legal advice or assistance in connection with the application of the law or with any form of resolution of legal disputes".
 This definition is derived from section 12 of the Legal Services Act 2007 (which itself provides a broader definition of 'legal activity').